 The only way to avoid a reaction is to avoid what causes it.
 Period.

 I do my best to avoid toxic-to-me substances.
 This has helped reduce reactions but I’ve never been able to fully reach a point where I can live normally in the modern day world.

 How My Multiple Chemical Sensitivity Began

-My Alternative Care doctor said I was most likely born with a this condition.
+My Primary Care Physician helped me find an Alternative Care doctor who, after a detailed history of my life events, said I was most likely born with a this condition.